sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-If true, the source will be the security group itself
+If `true`, the source will be the security group itself.

 ## .spec.kubernetes.nodePools.additionalFirewallRules.self.tags

 ### Description

-The tags of the FW rule
+Additional AWS tags for the Firewall rule.

 ## .spec.kubernetes.nodePools.additionalFirewallRules.self.type

 ### Description

-The type of the FW rule can be ingress or egress
+The type of the Firewall rule, can be `ingress` for incoming traffic or `egress` for outgoing traffic.

 ### Constraints